mandeepcodetechniq/iOS-game-Tutorial/README.md

 }
 ```

 Next, we declare our **contact delegate**.
-You can find it ready in the end of our helper file.
+You can find it ready in the end of our helper file and you **must uncomment it** for this to work.
 To understand delegates better, you should read up about them in the apple docs as they are essential for game and app development in swift.

 The method **didBegin(..)** declared in the extension will be called whenever two physics bodies collide where their **contactTestBitMask** variable is declared as each other.
 What does the method do?
 Well, two main things.